EML to PDF: How to Convert Email Files to PDF

 Preserving Email Metadata

 A complete email-to-PDF conversion should capture the core email metadata — From, To, Cc, Bcc, Date, Subject, and Message-ID — in a way that survives in the PDF.
 The most robust approach is to include this information visually in a formatted header block at the top of the rendered PDF page, ensuring it is visible to any reader without needing to inspect PDF metadata fields.
 Additionally, storing the metadata in the PDF's XMP metadata or custom document properties allows it to be indexed and searched programmatically by document management systems and eDiscovery platforms.
+See our guide on PDF metadata for detail on how metadata is stored in the PDF format.

 Batch Converting Email Archives